Implementing a Thread-Safe Queue using Condition Variables (Updated)

 Though the use of a condition variable has improved the pushing and waiting side of the interface, the interface for the consumer

-thread still has to perform excessive locking: wait_for_data, front and pop all lock the
+thread still has to perform excessive locking: wait_for_data

 mutex, yet they will be called in quick succession by the consumer thread.